Srinagar: Stray dog controversy

 Srinagar's city government attracted brief international attention in March 2008 when it announced a mass poisoning program aimed at eliminating the city's population of stray dogs.
 Officials estimate that 100,000 stray dogs roam the streets of the city, which has a human population of just under 900,000.
 In a survey conducted by an NGO, it was found that some residents welcomed this program, saying the city was overrun by dogs, while critics contended that more humane methods should be used to deal with the animals.

 The situation has become alarming with local news reports coming up at frequent intervals highlighting people, especially children being mauled by street dogs.

 Demographics

-As of 2011 census Srinagar urban agglomeration had 1,273,312 population.
+As of 2011 census Srinagar urban agglomeration had a population of 1,264,202.
 Both the city and the urban agglomeration has average literacy rate of approximately 70%.
 The child population of both the city and the urban agglomeration is approximately 12% of the total population.
 Males constituted 53.0% and females 47% of the population.
 The sex ratio in the city area is 888 females per 1000 males, whereas in the urban agglomeration it is 880 per 1,000.

 The predominant religion of Srinagar is Islam with 96% of the population being Muslim.
-Hindus constitute the second largest religious group representing 2.75% of the population.
+Hindus constitute the second largest religious group representing 2.75% of the population, nearly all migrant workers from outside Kashmir as most local Kashmiri Hindus fled the city in the 1990s.
 The remaining population constitutes Sikhs, Buddhist and Jains.
 Kashmiri Hindus constituted 21.9% of Srinagar's population as per 1891 census and 2.75% as per 2011 census.

+At the time of the 2011 census, 95.14% spoke Kashmiri and 1.49% Hindi as their first language.